kenny-goh/kscript/readme.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+## Credits
+- Plugin is based on Suvodeep Pyne's idea at  https://github.com/suvodeep-pyne
+- The code for the interpreter is mostly based on Bob Nystrom's book, 'Crafting interpreters'.
+I added my own flavor on top of it.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)# kscript